This Playbook includes the following sections, select a heading to jump to that section.

 A huge part of prioritisation is about consciously choosing what you work on and what you say no to.
 Use these models to do that effectively.

 If you're a regular user of ModelThinkers, you'll already know that this is a favourite around here.
 In this context it's an acknowledgement that you can't get it all done — so instead focus your action on where the highest value returns are.
-It's an inherent death knoll to perfectionism.
+It's an inherent death knoll to perfectionism and a concrete way to apply your understanding of the Law of Diminishing Returns.

 The Eisenhower Matrix is such a simple and powerful model.
 Simply classify your tasks to focus on urgent and important in the first instance, with the aim of becoming less reactive and moving towards the not urgent and important overtime.
 It's a reminder that not all tasks are created equal - dare I remind you of Pareto yet again?